MSA PRODUCT DESIGN

 UC-g approved elective

-Students produce three products of varying complexity and duration.
-Students use Gantt charts to plan and deliver on milestones based on specific tasks.
+By their second year, students have generally decided on an area of focus and are able to utilize the skills learned in their first year.
+Gantt charts are used to plan and deliver on milestones based on specific tasks for each project.
 Students identify areas where they must bolster their skills i.e. programming, tools, etc.

 PRODUCT DESIGN 4